 Located on the Moutere Hills, Neudorf wines are served in various European restaurants.
 They highly focus on sustainability and are a proud producer of chardonnay, pinot noir and Aromatics.

 Visiting New Zealand wineries and tasting new wines are definitely my new favourite things to do.
 To go on a wine-tasting tour in New Zealand is such a fun thing to do.
-I hope this post helps you plan and decide on where to go.
+Ready to plan your New Zealand wine adventure?
+Check availability for these tours and wineries online – they fill up fast!
 I’m sure no matter which one you decide on, it will be fantastic!

 Women Travel Essentials I Can’t Live Without